Aboriginal and Torres Strait Islander

 NAIDOC Week

-The week promising a range of engaging community events across the Tweed, including the annual March & Corrobboree in the park on Friday 12 July which will see hundreds of people from the community walk from Tweed Heads Civic Centre towards Jack Evans Boat Harbour for celebrations, including, cultural storytelling and dance.
+The week promising a range of engaging community events across the Tweed, including the NAIDOC Ball and annual March & Corrobboree in the park on Friday 10 July which will see hundreds of people from the community walk from Tweed Heads Civic Centre towards Jack Evans Boat Harbour for celebrations, including, cultural storytelling and dance.
 The event begins at 10 am outside the Tweed Civic Centre.

-For the full NAIDOC 2024 program of events, please visit your Tweed Byron Local Aboriginal Land Council.
+For the full NAIDOC 2024 program of events, please visit the Tweed Byron Local Aboriginal Land Council website.

 About NAIDOC Week